bitfag/bt-macd-binance/README.md

 1. Install [poetry](https://python-poetry.org/docs/)
 2. Run `poetry install` to install the dependencies
-3. Activate the environment using `poettry shell`
+3. Activate the environment using `poetry shell`

 ## Running